luncheon/isaaccss/README.md

   // Default is `{ prefix: "#" }`; class names are "#a", "#b", ..., "#aa", "#ab", ...
   compress: { prefix: "~" },

-  // Replacements (aliases).
-  // Default is `defaultReplacements`.
-But if specified, it will be overwritten.
+  // Aliases.
+If specified, the default aliases are removed.
-  replacements: [
+  aliases: [
-    // If you want to extend the default, pass `defaultReplacements`. defaultReplacements,
+    // If you want to extend the default, pass the `defaultAliases` imported from "isaaccss". defaultAliases,

-    // Custom replacements.
+    // Custom aliases.
 For example:
     {
       media: {
         dark: "prefers-color-scheme:dark",